gutiluis/book-database/README.md

-# sqlalchemy script to buidl a db in sqlite
+# sqlalchemy script to build a db in sqlite

 - to run
 - python3 -m venv .venv